ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victim_attributes/retrieve.rst

 Retrieve All Victim Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To retrieve all Victim Attributes, use the following query:
+Send the following request to retrieve data for all Victim Attributes:

 .. code::